Large Scale Image Segmentation with Structured Loss based Deep Learning for Connectome Reconstruction: Introduction

 Although the training is performed assuming subsequent thresholding, we found iterative agglomeration of \emph{fragments} (or ``supervoxels'') to be more robust to small errors in the affinity predictions.
 To this end, we extract fragments running a watershed algorithm on the predicted affinities.
 The fragments are then represented in a region adjacency graph (RAG), where edges are scored to reflect the predicted affinities between adjacent fragments: edges with small scores will be merged before edges with high scores.
 We discretize edge scores into $k$ evenly distributed bins, which allows us to use a bucket priority queue for sorting.
 This way, the agglomeration can be carried out with a worst-case linear runtime.

 The resulting method (prediction of affinities, watershed, and agglomeration) scales favourably with $O(n)$ in the size $n$ of the volume, a crucial property for neuron segmentation from EM volumes, where volumes easily reach several hundreds of terabytes.
 This is a major advantage over current state-of-the-art methods that all follow a similar pattern.
 First, voxel-wise predictions are made using a deep neural network.
-Subsequently, fragments are obtained from these predictions which are then merged using either greedy (\celis~\cite{Maitin-Shepard2016}, \gala~\cite{Nunez2014}) or globally optimal objectives (\multicut~\cite{Andres2012} and lifted \multicut~\cite{Keuper2015,Beier2017}).
-Current efforts focus mostly on the merging of fragments: Both \celis and \gala train a classifier to predict scores for hierarchical agglomeration which increases the computational complexity of agglomeration during inference.
-Similarly, the \multicut variants train a classifier to predict the connectivity of fragments that are then clustered by solving a computationally expensive combinatorial optimization problem.
-Our proposed fragment agglomeration method drastically reduces the computation complexity compared to previous merge methods and does not require a separate training step.
+Subsequently, fragments are obtained from these predictions which are then merged using either greedy (\celis~\cite{Maitin-Shepard2016}, \gala~\cite{Nunez2014}) or globally optimal objectives (\multicut~\cite{Andres2012} and lifted \multicut~\cite{Keuper2015,Beier2017}). {\rerevised All these methods depend heavily on the quality of the initial fragments, which in turn depend on the quality of the boundary prediction.
+Despite this strong coupling, the boundary classifier is mostly trained unaware of the algorithm used to subsequently extract fragments.
+A noteworthy exception is a recent work~\cite{Wolf2017} where a boundary classifier is trained using a structured loss to fill objects with seeded watershed regions.
+This work demonstrates the usefulness of structured boundary prediction, similar in spirit to the method described here.
+Nevertheless, the majority of current efforts focuses on the merging of fragments: Both \celis and \gala train a classifier to predict scores for hierarchical agglomeration which increases the computational complexity of agglomeration during inference.
+Similarly, the \multicut variants train a classifier to predict the connectivity of fragments that are then clustered by solving a computationally expensive combinatorial optimization problem. } Our proposed fragment agglomeration method drastically reduces the computation complexity compared to previous merge methods and does not require a separate training step.

 We demonstrate the efficacy of our method on three diverse datasets of EM volumes, imaged by three different 3D electron microscopy techniques: \cremi (ssTEM, \emph{Drosophila}), \fib (FIBSEM, \emph{Drosophila}), and \segem (SBEM, mouse cortex).
 Our method significantly improves over the current state of the art in each of these datasets, outperforming in particular computationally more expensive methods without favorable worst-case runtime guarantees.